hotosm/hot-summit-2021/code-of-conduct.markdown

 >
 > We require participants to follow this code of conduct at all conference sessions and all conference-related events.
 >
-> This anti-harassment policy is based on the example policy from the Geek Feminism wiki, created by the Ada Initiative and other volunteers.
-We also adapted some of the text from the Conference Code of Conduct.

 This anti-harassment policy is based on [the example policy from the Geek Feminism wiki](http://geekfeminism.wikia.com/wiki/Conference_anti-harassment), created by [the Ada Initiative](https://adainitiative.org/) and other volunteers.
 We also adapted some of the text from the [Conference Code of Conduct](http://confcodeofconduct.com/).